Jenil-S/Expense_track_android/README.md

 ## Problem

-Not able to create dynamic chart.
+Not able to create dynamic chart :exploding_head:

-If you know then happy to merge PR :exploding_head:
+If you know then happy to merge PR :smile: